The pretty town of San Pantaleo

 The village dates back to 800AD and as well as a few cafés and restaurants, there’s a handful of shops, a couple of hotels and a pretty little church.
-Every Thursday there is a wonderful market in the village square in front of the church; the perfect place to pick up some of the local produce.

 The inhabitants are particularly proud of their roots and keenly protect their traditions.
 In the area, expert artisans carry on the ancient arts of ceramics, wood and iron, exporting their products all over the world.
 A few contemporary Sardinian artists and designers have also been attracted here, adding an interesting modern twist to this lovely Sardinian village.

 Reflection in a hand-made, mirrored table top for sale in one of a number of interesting shops

 Enjoying a coffee by the square is the perfect way to enjoy the afternoon sunshine.
 I walked into a bar and ordered two shakaratas - Italian coffee with ice, shaken like a cocktail – the perfect caffeine fix in hot weather.

 Sitting down at an outside table, we waited for our drinks while enjoying the gentle warmth of the late afternoon sunshine.
 Now shakaratas are normally served in a glass so I was very surprised to see our drinks arrive in a cup and saucer.
 This wasn’t cold coffee it was hot and looked more like chocolate.
 It was then that I took my first ever sip of ciccolata calda which can only be described as heaven in a cup!
 The thickest, creamiest hot chocolate drink you’ll ever find.
 It’s so thick you can stand a spoon in it.
 Next to this, all other hot chocolates fade into insignificance.